5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 └∊─────────────────────────┘
 ~~~

 This is because the three-element vector is transformed into a single document `<CRLF>A paragraph.<CRLF>` which is then passed in its entirety to PCRE, the underlying RegEx engine.
-PCRE has only generated two lines of output from this so the result is a two element vector.
+PCRE has only generated two lines of output from this so the result is a two-element vector.

 If you want a stricter correspondence between input and output you need to process the elements separately, e.g.: